 509(1)(3) - covers supporting organizations - Type I, Type II and Type III supporting organizations.

-Due diligence procedures will vary between entities but should be consistent within the category including, but not necessarily limited to: Nonprofit 501(c)(3) Organizations; Nonprofit 501(c)(3) Supporting Organizations; Nonprofit LLC Organizations; Educational Institutions; Government Agencies; Tribal Governments; International Organizations and Individuals.
+Due diligence procedures will vary between entities but should be consistent within the category including: Nonprofit 501(c)(3) Organizations; Nonprofit 501(c)(3) Supporting Organizations; Nonprofit LLC Organizations; Educational Institutions; Government Agencies; Tribal Governments; International Organizations and Individuals.

-All grant proposals, recommendations or requests for funding are initially reviewed by Foundation staff.
-Through GuideStar’s Charity Check service, staff verifies each potential grantee for current IRS status.
-If GuideStar/Charity Check does not have the organization (i.e. new organizations, international organizations or government agencies) the information is requested directly from that organization or other sources.
+All grant proposals, recommendations, or requests for funding from donor-advised funds, for example, are initially reviewed by Foundation Staff.
+Through GuideStar’s Charity Check service, Foundation Staff verifies each potential grantee for current IRS status.
+If GuideStar/Charity Check does not have the organization (i.e. new organizations, international organizations, or government agencies) the information is requested directly from that organization or other sources.
 Organization websites and other resources may be used to verify activities and status of an organization.
+Further review of potential grants, as necessary, is discussed in the next subsection.

 New Mexico Organizations

-At the request of the New Mexico Attorney General, Charitable Organization’s Registrar, the Foundation requires organizations to show compliance with New Mexico charitable laws and regulations.
+At the request of the New Mexico Department of Justice (formerly the New Mexico Attorney General), Charitable Organization’s Registrar, the Foundation requires organizations to show compliance with New Mexico charitable laws and regulations.
 New Mexico 501(c)(3) organizations must show proof of compliance with registration and annual reporting requirements for charitable organizations.
-However, in recognition of national trends as exemplified by Project Streamline, Foundation limits verification for New Mexico organizations receiving a grant of less than $500 to only the Federal IRS requirements as long as that can be verified by GuideStar’s Charity Check or verification of the entity being a church or school.
-As a service to nonprofits, staff also verifies state corporate status available from the New Mexico Office of the Secretary of State Business Services Division website and notifies the organization if the status is in jeopardy allowing them to comply with state laws in a timely matter.
+As a service to nonprofits, Foundation Staff also verifies state corporate status available from the New Mexico Office of the Secretary of State Business Services Division website and notifies the organization if the status is in jeopardy allowing them to comply with state laws in a timely matter.

 The process of verifying Guidestar Charity Check and confirming compliance with the New Mexico Attorney General’s office and Secretary of State good standing constitutes Due Diligence Procedures.